Membership of Lordshill Road Runners (LRR)

 What if I join part-way through the year?

 LRR’s membership year runs from 1st January to 31st December.
 If you join after 30th September, you won’t be asked to pay the LRR element again at the next 1st January ie you could, potentially, get 15 months’ LRR membership for initial fee.
-However, if you want to affiliate to UKA you would need to pay the UKA element when you join and then again on 1st January.
+However, you would need to pay the UKA element when you join and then again on 1st January.

 Will I receive an acknowledgement of my membership application?

-Yes, you will receive an email, usually within a day or 2 of receipt of your form.
-If you have chosen to affiliate to England Athletics, this email will provide you with your affiliation number (your UKA number) which you will need to put onto race entry forms to claim affiliation to LRR and to enable you to pay a reduced race entry fee.
+Yes, you will receive an email, usually within a day or two of receipt of your form.
+This email will provide you with your affiliation number (your UKA number) which you will need to put onto race entry forms to claim affiliation to LRR and to enable you to pay a reduced race entry fee.
 The email will also enclose various other information relating to the Club.

 How many times can I come to LRR training sessions before joining the Club?